 Since completing training as a Clinical Psychologist, I have also undergone further training in narrative therapy, solution oriented therapy, mindfulness based approaches (Compassion Focussed Therapy, Acceptance and Commitment Therapy) and Eriksonian hypnosis.

-I recently left my post in the NHS to work in private practice with the commitment to offer 20% of my caseload as low fee therapy (subsidised by those attending at the going rate).
+I recently left my post in the NHS to work in private practice with the commitment to offer a proportion of my caseload as low fee therapy (subsidised by those attending at the going rate).
 I am interested in working with other psychologists or therapists who also offer this model of service provision.